Part of A Happier Ward Series – (is it doctrine?)

-Having said all this, crying has its place and is a very good thing.
+Having said all this, crying has its place and is an excellent thing.
 Please don’t think I’m against it!
-It serves an important purpose in our personal lives.
+It serves an essential purpose in our personal lives.
 We all need a good cry now and then.

-Our broken heart and contrite spirit cries.
+Our broken heart and contrite spirit cry.
 Our tender mercies cry.
-Sometimes when the Spirt touches on the crusty, hardened parts of our heart and we soften up – we cry as a result.
+Sometimes when the Spirit touches on the crusty, hardened parts of our heart and we soften up – we cry as a result.

-Some people are very good at manipulating with emotion, and a few of those unfortunately are at church.
+Some people are very good at manipulating emotion, and a few of those, unfortunately, are at church.
 Evoking emotion and bringing the Spirit in are not the same.

 As one sister expressed in Relief Society last Sunday, “Some people use crying to show they are spiritually superior.”

-I was terrifically glad when this sister was brave enough to say such an observation out loud because I’ve seen it too – but wasn’t courageous enough to frame it quite like that.
+I was delighted when this sister was brave enough to say such an observation out loud because I’ve seen it too – but wasn’t courageous enough to frame it quite like that.

-Truthfully, when I can see someone is really impressed with themselves for crying while talking from the pulpit or teaching – and they make a big show of it – that’s about when my mind wanders and I quit absorbing what is said.
+When I can see someone is impressed with themselves for crying while talking from the pulpit or teaching – and they make a big show of it – that’s about when my mind wanders, and I quit absorbing what is said.